 The objective of the current work is focused on passive control using a cavity in a CD expansion duct of the nozzle.
 The waves dominate supersonic flows, and the combination of each parameter will give different outcomes and variations in flow and geometrical parameters provide a different flow pattern was determined.
 The cavity in the duct is employed to determine its effectiveness on the base pressure control.
 While simulating the flow, the nozzle inlet pressure has been considered as a flow variable.
 The duct diameter considered for the analysis is 20 mm, and the cavity used for the flow control has dimensions 3:3.
 Therefore, the current work with the finite volume method designed and modelled the three-dimensional CD nozzle with a circular duct and the duct controlled by the cavities to reduce the base drag and determine the pressure rates.
-Additionally, a Taguchi method was used to optimize the flow rate of the duct.
+Additionally, a Taguchi method was used to optimize the flow parameters and nozzle dimensions for the optimum solution of base drag control and increase the flow rate of the duct.